 For summer fun, you can’t beat being on or in the lake.
 It hasn’t been a vacation destination for 120-plus years for nothing!
 Nine miles long, Greenwood Lake straddles the New York-New Jersey border, and offers not only swimming but also canoeing, kayaking, stand-up paddleboarding, boating, and fishing.
-Swimming was a priority for us, so we rented an Airbnb with direct lake access, as the small public beach nearby was closed this year to nonresidents.
+Swimming was a priority for us, so we rented a gorgeous waterfront Airbnb with direct lake access, as the small public beach nearby was closed this year to nonresidents.
 Is it safe to swim in?
 Yes.
 Greenwood Lake has had closures on its southern (NJ) end in 2019 due to harmful algae, but it’s been open all of 2020 for swimming and boating.
 We were told by numerous locals that they’ve been swimming in the lake for years, and continue to do so, but it’s worth checking out local resources to see how the algae levels are doing.

 Hiking Near Greenwood Lake

 From the lake, you’re nearly surrounded by state parks with hikes for all levels, plus several access points to the Appalachian Trail.
 We hiked every day—and I use the term lightly, as we traveled with four kids age 7 and under—and barely scratched the surface of what’s available here.
 Here are some places to start: